 74% of companies donate the items, 55% leave the items with the client, 44% Dispose of the items, 31% sell items to resellers, 23% take items on consignment, 14% buyout the remaining items.

 Do you move unsold items from one estate to another?

-15% of companies move unsold items to other estate sales, while 85% of companies do not.
+16% of companies move unsold items from one estate to another, while 84% do not.

 On average, how many days after a sale has ended do you typically pay your client?

 This has not changed much year over year.
 On average, it takes a company about seven days after the sale has ended to deliver payment to their client.

 Would you like to see your state regulate the estate sale industry (license requirements, education requirements, etc.)?

 This question saw a significant change from 2019.
 In 2020, 36% of companies felt the industry should be regulated—a 6% decrease from 2019.
 In 2020, 64% of companies believed it should not be regulated.
 This is a 6% increase from 2019.